 Our Chief Executive Officer reviews the performance of each of his direct reports on an ongoing basis.
-Based on this ongoing assessment of performance, our Chief Executive Officer makes recommendations regarding the compensation of executive officers (other than his own).
+Based on this ongoing assessment of performance, our Chief Executive Officer makes recommendations regarding the compensation (other than his own) of our executive officers.

 Our compensation program is designed to reward performance rather than longevity of service.
-We do not maintain a pension program for our U.S.-based executives, other than the 401(k) plan that is generally available to U.S. employees.
+We do not maintain a pension program for our U.S. based executives.
+Our U.S. based executives are eligible to participate in the 401(k) plan that is generally available to U.S. employees.
 All salary increases and non-benefit related compensation other than base salary are structured in a manner that rewards performance, not length of service.

 Although our current long-term incentive program consists of stock option and restricted stock grants that vest over time, the intrinsic nature of a stock option is that it will only provide value to the executives to the extent our stock price increases over the life of the stock option.
-Restricted stock provides a base level of long-term incentive compensation vesting over time that promotes the retention of key employees and ties executive compensation to the creation of long-term shareholder value through appreciation in the company's stock price.
+Restricted stock provides a base level of long-term incentive compensation vesting over time that promotes the retention of key employees and ties executive compensation to the creation of long-term stockholder value through appreciation in the Company's stock price.